Apply to the Bachelor of Social Work Program as early as possible! This is especially important to you as an international applicant.

 Applicants who are not US citizens or permanent residents are international students at Barry University.
 For purposes of admission and academic placement, applicants who have received their education outside the United States, Puerto Rico, US Virgin Islands or Guam, will be included in this category.

 You will need to complete the following application process:

 It's convenient, and you save a little cash.

-- TOEFL Scores.
-Submit your official TOEFL scores.
-International applicants who do not give evidence of being native English speakers, including those applying for transfer from U.S. institutions, are required to submit either a score of at least 550 on the Test of English as a Foreign Language (TOEFL) or at least a 213 on the computer-based TOEFL.
+Submit your official TOEFL or IELTS scores.
+International applicants who do not give evidence of being native English speakers, including those applying for transfer from U.S. institutions, are required to submit either a score of at least 61 on the internet based TOEFL (500 on the paper based TOEFL) or at least 6.0 on the IELTS.

-If you score less than 500 (173 on the computer-based test), you will be required to improve your English proficiency.
+If you score less than 500 61 on the TOEFL (500 on the paper based test), or less than 6.0 on the IELTS you will be required to improve your English proficiency.

 Consideration may be given to waiving the TOEFL requirement for international applicants who meet one of the following situations: